tatehanawalt/homebrew-devtools/Readme.md

 <hr>

-!x Everything is currently in development.
+##### :x: Everything is currently in development.
 Nothing is actually  stable right now.
 Even if it appears stable from README content below...

 <hr>